tsenart/vegeta/README.md

 ```

 #### -body
-Specifies the file whose content will be set as the body of every request.
+Specifies the file whose content will be set as the body of every
+request unless overridden per attack target, see `-targets`.

 #### -cert
 Specifies the x509 TLS certificate to be used with HTTPS requests.